 Your surgeon will follow the surgical plan discussed in consultation.
 He or she may change the technique to ensure the best results.
 Surgical drains may also be placed, and surgical dressings use will depend on the procedures you undergo.

 After surgery, you will be taken into a recovery area where you will be monitored by a nurse.
-You may be able to go home the day of surgery or spend one or two nights in the recovery suites with a nurse.
+You may be able to go home the day of surgery or spend the night in the recovery suites with a nurse.
 You will certainly need some help from a family member or friend during the recovery period.